 From time to time instances and grievances arise that require members of the University community to evaluate individual or group conduct and to establish and maintain justice within this setting.
-The president of the University has delegated the immediate responsibility and authority in matters of student conduct to the vice president for Enrollment Management, Student Development and Student Success, who has assigned the Dean of Students with the responsibility for the student conduct system.
+The president of the University has delegated the immediate responsibility and authority in matters of student conduct to the Office of the Dean of Students.